SeanbReyes/SeanbReyes/README.md

 - **Production-Ready Microservices**: Developed, utilizing Docker, Kubernetes, and message brokers like RabbitMQ & Kafka.
 - **Design Patterns**: Experienced with a range of design patterns, including Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and more.
 I value patterns that simplify codebases and enhance scalability.
-- **Low-Level Knowledge**: Familiar with memory management, data structures, and algorithms that contribute to high-performance applications.
+- **Low-Level Knowledge**: Familiar with memory management, network protocol design, data structures, and algorithms that contribute to high-performance applications.

 ## 💼 Currently Working On